Do Go On - 425 - The WWI Christmas Truce

 That's cool.

-Christmas Miracle.
+Christmas miracle.

-Then came the Vietnam War and on Christmas Day 1967,
+and on Christmas Day in 1967,

 all Australian commercial and national TV stations

-An army film made of the soldiers sending festive greetings
+an army film made of the soldiers

-to their families back home.
+sending festive greetings to their families back home.

-And the conscription for soldiers
+And the conscription for soldiers had only started the year before,

-They'd only been sent to Vietnam the year before.
+they'd only been sent to Vietnam the year before.

 In an interview with the Australian Women's Weekly,

-some of the special, which is on the Australian War Memorial website.
-And for
+which is on the Australian War Memorial website.

-some reason, all of their voices are really high pitched.
-I'm not sure if that's
+And for some reason, all of their voices are really high-pitched.

-How we?
+Can we?

 Oh, the culture.